jannesuuronen/jannesuuronen.github.io/docs/_posts/2021-09-02-business-case.md

 One section of the book's first chapter that captured my interest is the one covering project business cases.
 A business case should cover the following bullets:

-- Business needs; explaining the need for the project, the intended value, and which stakeholders are ncerned by the project.
+- Business needs; explaining the need for the project, the intended value, and which stakeholders are impacted by the project.

 - Analysis of the situation; the project's goals and objectives, risks, success factors and root causes.